Ex ‘Teen Mom 2’ Star Jenelle Evans Claims JE Cosmetics Ended Ties With Manufacturer, Negative Rumors Persist

-Over the past few days, rumors have been swirling that ex Teen Mom 2 star Jenelle Evans’s makeup line, JE Cosmetics, had been dropped by its manufacturer, XJ Beauty.
-As previously reported by The Inquisitr, the whispers started when a Reddit user claimed that she had received an email from the company claiming that they had severed ties with the former reality star.
+During the past few days, rumors have been swirling that ex Teen Mom 2 star Jenelle Evans’s makeup line, JE Cosmetics, had been dropped by its manufacturer, XJ Beauty.
+As previously reported by The Inquisitr, the whispers started when a Reddit user stated that she had received an email from the company claiming that they had severed ties with the former reality star.

 Now, according to In Touch Weekly, the North Carolina native is hitting back at the claims.
-This past Friday, September 27, she posted two messages to her Instagram Story to refute the allegations by explaining that she had not been dropped but rather cut ties with the manufacturer due to “issues.”
+This past Friday, Jenelle posted two messages to her Instagram Story to refute the allegations by explaining that she had not been dropped but rather cut ties with the manufacturer due to “issues.”

 “Due to the issues with the other company we were working with, we have decided to cut ties.
 We are sorry for anyone not happy with their kits.
 We will be doing meet and greets/giveaways for the kits while coming up with new products!”
 Jenelle wrote in a message she later deleted.